 Empty property grants are available through the Welsh Government’s Valleys Taskforce empty homes grant.
 If you live in a Valleys Taskforce area of Bridgend County Borough you may be able to apply for a grant of up to £20,000. £10 million has been set aside by the Valleys Taskforce to help bring empty homes in the valleys back into use.

-This grant can be used to help bring properties that have been standing empty for 6 months or more back to life.
+This grant can be used to help bring properties that have been standing empty for six months or more back to life.
 The grant is for essential works to make the property safe and secure.
-You must be looking to buy, or own the property, and plan to live in the house as your main home for at least 5 years.
+You must be looking to buy, or own the property, and plan to live in the house as your main home for at least five years.